-De Grasse still hoping to be part of Olympic sprint show
+De Grasse now has chance to be part of Olympic sprint show

-Andre De Grasse intends on being a major part of the sprint show at the Tokyo Games.
+Andre De Grasse now has the chance to be a major part of the sprint show at the Tokyo Games.

-Otherwise, Canada's fastest man won't be allowed to take to the starting line, even if he wants to.

-Stunned at first, De Grasse told The Associated Press he understands Team Canada's decision to not send a team to the Olympics due to the coronavirus pandemic unless the games were delayed a year.
+A day ago, Canada's fastest man wasn't sure he would be allowed to take to the starting line, even if he wanted to.
+His country decided to not send a team to the Olympics due to the coronavirus pandemic unless the games were delayed a year.

-"It's going to be a bummer and a disappointment if the Olympics went on without us," said De Grasse, who has seven Olympic and world championship medals to his credit.
-"Having the Olympics (in 2021), that's all I can really hope for moving forward."

-The 25-year-old who lives and trains in Jacksonville, Florida, was cleaning his house when he happened to check his phone and see the news Sunday night.
+On Tuesday, the International Olympic Committee postponed the Olympics until 2021.
+The announcement was recognition of the reality that training and qualifying schedules have been completely disrupted as the coronavirus spreads.

-This was supposed to be his year — his first chance for Olympic gold without Usain Bolt looming a few steps away.
-Only now a new crop of talent has arrived on the scene in Americans Christian Coleman and Noah Lyles.
+This was supposed to be De Grasse's year — his first chance for Olympic gold without Usain Bolt looming a few steps away.
+Only a new crop of talent has arrived on the scene in Americans Christian Coleman and Noah Lyles.

-Canada joined a number of countries — including Norway, Brazil, Australia and Slovenia — that have pressed the International Olympic Committee on a possible postponement.
-But Canada made the strongest statement of all by flat-out saying it wouldn't go if the games start when they're scheduled on July 24.

-The IOC said it would take up to four weeks to consider alternatives, including postponement, which is becoming more and more likely with every passing day and more reports that the number of illnesses are skyrocketing in certain parts of the world.
+It's shaping up to be quite a showdown, one that De Grasse certainly wanted in on and now can be given the IOC decision not to start the games on July 24 as scheduled.

+Next on the agenda for the IOC and organizers is picking a date when it might be safe again to hold such a big event.
+They'll also have to rearrange the 2021 global sports calendar.

 De Grasse is, by most measures, Canada's highest-profile summer sports star.
-The country brought 314 athletes to the Rio Games in 2016.
+The country brought 314 athletes to the Rio de Janeiro Games in 2016.
 It captured 22 medals, with De Grasse bringing home three.

-Although De Grasse wasn't contacted individually by Team Canada in regard to its decision, he did receive a survey.
+Although De Grasse wasn't contacted individually by Team Canada in regard to its decision not to send athletes to Tokyo before the IOC decision to postpone, he did receive a survey.

 He didn't fill it out.

-"I didn't know how I felt about the situation at the time," De Grasse explained.
-"I was letting it go and playing it by ear day-by-day and seeing if this things got better.
+"I didn't know how I felt about the situation at the time," explained De Grasse, who has seven Olympic and world championship medals to his credit.
+"I was letting it go and playing it by ear day by day and seeing if this things got better.

 "They're trying to protect us.
 We're humans first and athletes second.
 We'll get through this."

 These days, he's in Florida with his girlfriend, American hurdler Nia Ali.
-His workouts, now that cities and states are closing gyms and urging social distancing, have been reduced to running on a soccer field and chasing around their daughter, Yuri, who turns 2 in June.
+Now that cities and states are closing gyms and urging social distancing, his workouts have been reduced to running on a soccer field and chasing around their daughter, Yuri, who turns 2 in June.
 Ali also has a son, Titus.

 "I'm with the kids, at home, a lot," De Grasse cracked.
 "I feel like I'm active because I'm chasing them around.
 We go swimming in the backyard."